kevjshih/diceroller/README.md

 d5 rolls: 2 5 3
 sum: 	  15
 ```
 Where the first of every 3 lines is the user input.
+The parser currently supports + and - operators only.